Nurse Practitioner DNP with M.S. in Nursing: Pediatrics

 Why the DNP?

 The M.S.
-Nurse Practitioner program at St. Catherine University is over 25 years old and was the first NP program in Minnesota.
+Nurse Practitioner program at St. Catherine University was one of the first NP programs in Minnesota.
 Our graduates have a long and successful history of providing excellent primary care to pediatric and adult-gerontology populations, especially the most vulnerable populations in Minnesota and throughout the country.
-Dynamic changes in the role of the nurse practitioner and the need for nurses to earn higher degrees support the need to transform the M.S.
+Dynamic changes in the role of the nurse practitioner and the need for nurses to earn higher degrees supported the need to transform the M.S.
 Nurse Practitioner program to a DNP program.
 Conferring the M.S. halfway through the program allows the student to sit for the national certification examination and begin to practice as a certified nurse practitioner while completing the remainder of the program.

 |HLTH 6010||Principles of Epidemiology and Biostatistics I||3|